jlapeyre/Qurt.jl/DesignConsiderations.md

 Why might you choose to implement quantum circuits with the DAG included implicitly, or explicitly, but in house?

 * Our required DAGS are not generic, perhaps not even typical.
 For example graph libraries are used to study scale-free networks.
 The larger the graph, the larger the degree of the highest-degree nodes.
 Our graphs have vertices of  limited, often well-characterized and non-random degrees.

 * A "subclass" handling circuits of 1q and 2q gates only would be very useful and presents optimization opportunities.

 * Even allowing $n$-qubit gates, you might be able to represent edges more efficiently.
 Some or maybe even all vertices can be added together with their edges "statically".
 The degree may be known to the compiler.
 This is possible in Julia (barring some unforeseen road block).
 I guess it is also possible in Rust.
 If not for all, at least for some gates.
 The graph libraries, on the other hand, typically use only dynamically sized adjacency lists.
 The size of the lists is data that is looked up at run time, rather than encoded for instance in the type.
+[EDIT] This looks like it will be rather difficult.
+For the moment, I am using wire lists of arbitrary size with no special organization.

 * If a gate is attached to a vertex, then information about which edge attaches to which port must be stored outside of core DAG structure.

 A remark: My guess is that if you try to invent data structures for quantum circuits and then refine them, you'll converge on one or a very small number of implementations.